Electrical & Computer Engineering

 ENG EC 551: Advanced Digital Design with Verilog and FPGA

-Undergraduate Prerequisites: ENG EC 311 and ENG EC 413; or consent of instructor
+Undergraduate Prerequisites: ENG EC 311 and ENG EC 413; or ENGEC605 or instructor consent

 Content includes use of HDL (Verilog) for design, synthesis and simulation, and principles of register transfer level (RTL).
 Programmable logic, such as field programmable gate array (FPGA) devices, has become a major component of digital design.
 In this class the students learn how to write HDL models that can be automatically synthesized into integrated circuits such as FPGA.
 Laboratory and homework exercises include writing HDL models of combinational and sequential circuits, synthesizing models, performing simulation, and fitting to an FPGA by using automatic place and route.
 The course has lab orientation and is based on a sequence of Verilog design examples.

 Introduction to ray optics; matrix optics; wave optics; Fourier optics; electromagnetic optics including absorption and dispersion.
 Polarization, reflection and refraction, anisotropic media, liquid crystals, and polarization devices.
 Guided-wave and fiber optics.
 Nanophotonics.

 Undergraduate Prerequisites: CAS MA 193.